robotraconteur/robotraconteur/docs/getting_started/source/CreatingConnections.rst

 * Connect using a URL
 * Create a subscription using a URL
 * Create a subscription based on service criteria
-* Connect using the Device Manager
+* Connect using the Device Connector
 * Connect using the PyRI Device Manager
 * Use discovery to find available devices

 The best method to use will depend on the exact use case.
 For most simple use cases such as a laboratory environment, using a URL or a subscription with a URL is the simplest.
-For production environments, using the Device Manager or the PyRI Device Manager is probably more appropriate.
+For production environments, using the Device Connector or the PyRI Device Manager is probably more appropriate.

 Note that firewalls and networking configurations can cause problems with connections between computers.